 Digital codes and DNA are similar because codes are used to store information in digital strings, and DNA can be thought of as their biological equivalent.
 Thus, many early attempts to describe the differences between two DNA strings used results from coding theory.
 Requiring all pairs of strings in the library to have at least a given minimum Hamming distance (i.e., the number of characters in corresponding places which differ between two strings), is intended to satisfy the requirement that no pair of strings in the library should hybridize.
 Other extensions to Hamming distance have been developed in the literature.
 For example, the reverse complement Hamming distance is the number of corresponding positions which differ in the complement of s_1 and the reverse of s_2 (where s_1 and s_2 are not Watson-Crick complementary).
 This constraint is used to reduce the false positives that occur from hybridization between a word and the reverse of another word in the library.
-For more information on algorithms for strings see [Gus99].
+For more information on algorithms for strings see [26].

 The advantage of Hamming distance (and its variations) is its theoretical simplicity and the vast body of extant work in coding theory.
-Many bounds have been calculated on the optimal size of codes with various Hamming-distancebased constraints [MCC01].
+Many bounds have been calculated on the optimal size of codes with various Hamming-distance-based constraints [27].
 Many early search algorithms used only Hamming distance as a constraint to develop combinatorial algorithms based on the results from coding theory.
 However, Hamming distance alone appears to be a problematic constraint.

 One problem with Hamming-distance-based heuristics is that this measure assumes that position i of the first string is aligned with position i of the second string.
 However, since duplexes can be formed with dangling ends and loops, this is not the only possible alignment.
-Various Hamming distance slides and substring uniqueness [FRB03] have been developed to fix the alignment problem.
-However, if a duplex forms internal loops or bulge loops, the alignment may be more complicated than just a simple offset.
+Various Hamming distance slides, substring uniqueness [28], partial words [29], and H-measure [30] constraints have been developed to fix the alignment problem.